-Advanced Topics In Physics I 2017-2018
+Advanced Topics In Physics I

 This curricular unit is composed of several modules described below.
-Each student must choose a total of six modules and be evaluated in three iof them to complete this unit.
+All students are expected to take module 1 and choose 5 other modules.
+To complete this unit they must be approved in three modules.

 Timetables will be arranged after students choices are known.
 Modules take usually 5/6 weeks with 3/4 contact hours per week.